PythonUniv/implementation-nn/gpt/readme.md

-# Implementation of GPT-2 from scratch
+# Implementation of GPT-2 from scratch.
-### Mostly inspired by implementation of Andrej Karpathy
+### Mostly inspired by implementation Andrej Karpathy's nanogpt